BILL ANALYSIS

 BEARISHRemote Access Security Act

-S3519 (Remote Access Security Act) carries an AI-assessed market impact score of 4/10 with a bearish outlook for investors.
-This legislation directly affects Microsoft ($MSFT), Amazon ($AMZN), Alphabet ($GOOGL) and Oracle ($ORCL) and 4 other tickers.
+S3519 (Remote Access Security Act) has been assessed with a bearish outlook for investors.
+This legislation directly affects Amazon ($AMZN), Alphabet ($GOOGL), Microsoft ($MSFT) and Oracle ($ORCL).
 The primary sectors impacted are Technology.
 View the full bill text on Congress.gov.

 bearish